 This system promotes clear and consistent use of these standards across our sites, branding Northern Oklahoma College as an institution that, although in three separate locations, works together to carry out a common mission.
 The standards guide covers use of the logo, signature colors, type fonts and other matters that strengthen NOC's visual identity.
 The graphic standards guide represents the authorized guidelines for using our current identity system for the College, including the identity system for the athletic programs.
-The guide is available at the Standards and Guides web page (http://northok.publishpath.com/graphicstandards).
+The guide is available at the Standards and Guides website. (see the Resources section of this handbook).

-3.24.6 Wayfinding Signage
+3.23.7 Wayfinding Signage